Otoe-Missouria Day

 Otoe-Missouria Day 2025

-The third annual homecoming celebration to welcome the Otoe-Missouria back to their ancestral homelands will take place Sept.
+The fourth annual homecoming celebration to welcome the Otoe-Missouria back to their ancestral homelands will take place Sept.
 19-21 in Lincoln and the surrounding area.
 This event is part of our Walking in the Footsteps of our Ancestors project, funded by the Mellon Foundation.

 Hand game